 The Code requires pre-clearance for dealing in the Companys shares and prohibits the purchase or sale of Companys shares by the Directors and the designated employees while in possession of unpublished price sensitive information in relation to the Company and during the period when the Trading Window is closed.
 The Board is responsible for implementation of the Code.

-All Directors and the designated employees, who hold any shares in the Company, have contirmed compliance with the Code.
+All the Directors and designated employees, who hold any shares in the Company, have confirmed compliance with the Code.

 PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS